fullcalendar/fullcalendar-docs/_docs-v4/date-library/duration-object.md

 It's important to note that each of these values does not *include* the units of the other properties.
 If the duration is 6 months, the year value will be `0`, not `0.5`.
 And vice-versa, if the duration is 1 years, the month value will be `0`, not `12`.

-Also, if you want to want to get the hour/minute/second values of the duration, you must do division on the `millisecond` property.
+Also, if you want to get the hour/minute/second values of the duration, you must do division on the `millisecond` property.

 An example that shows both Duration parsing and outputting: